-The condition and appearance of our skin is key to our overall health and wellbeing.
-When skin is in good condition it works hard to protect our bodies from environmental stressors such as irritants, allergens and microbes, regulates temperature and looks and feels smooth, calm, well hydrated and even in colour.
+The condition and appearance of our skin is key to our overall wellbeing.
+When skin is in good condition it works hard to protect our bodies from environmental stressors such as irritants, allergens and microbes, regulates temperature and looks and feels smooth, calm, well hydrated and even in color.
 There are many factors – both internal and external – that affect skin condition and influence how it looks and feels.
-For example, because of its compromised skin barrier, hypersensitive skin is more prone to irritation than well-balanced skin.
 Some factors we cannot influence, but many we can.
 Careful skincare can protect skin and keep it looking younger for longer.

 - A decline in cell regeneration and renewal.

 - Degeneration of the connective tissue so that skin is less able to bind in water and loses firmness.

 - Degeneration of elastic fibers that results in reduced skin elasticity.

 Biological skin aging should not be confused with premature skin aging which is caused by external factors such as the sun and can be influenced.

 A predisposition to skin conditions such as Atopic Dermatitis, Psoriasis and Ichthyosis is also decided by genetics.
 For example, those born with a genetic Filaggrin (a protein found in skin) deficiency have skin with a weaker barrier function and are prone to sensitive skin and Atopic Dermatitis.
 With such a predisposition, skin can be triggered more easily by stress and exacerbated by external influences, so it’s important to have a proper skin care routine in place.
 Read more in dry skin and Atopic Dermatitis.